inspire-eu-validation/view-service/iso-19128/at11-getcapabilities-resource-type-is-service.md

   * Check if there is exactly one [ResourceType](#ResourceType) node into the [ExtendedCapabilities](#ExtendedCapabilities) section.
 If true,

-    * Check that the value of the node is 'service'.
+    * Check that its value is 'service'.

   * In any other case the test fails.